In Jupiter's swirling Great Red Spot, NASA spacecraft finds hidden depths

 "That's very different than the way we think Earth's atmosphere works, which is largely driven by water, clouds, condensation and sunlight," says Bolton.
 "How that works is going to require new models and new ideas to explain."

 During its 2019 pass over the Great Red Spot, the Juno spacecraft buzzed the planet at a blistering 130,000 miles per hour.
-The storm is so massive, its gravity field actually jostled the spacecraft during its flyby.
+The storm is so massive that its gravity field actually jostled the spacecraft during its flyby.

-Using this technique, the spacecraft could pick up tiny jostles of as small as 0.01 millimeters per second.
+Using this effect, the spacecraft could pick up tiny jostles as small as 0.01 millimeters per second.

 "The precision required to get the Great Red Spot's gravity during the July 2019 flyby is staggering," says Parisi.
-The findings from the gravity observations complimented Bolton's earlier microwave measures, concluding the storm penetrates some 300 miles in Jupiter's atmosphere.
+The findings from the gravity observations complemented Bolton's earlier microwave measures, concluding the storm penetrates some 300 miles into Jupiter's atmosphere.

 Observations of the Great Red Spot show that it's shrinking.
 For nearly a century and a half, the iconic spot has been getting smaller and it's unclear just how long it will last.